wolf8196/FluentObjectValidator/README.md

 ## Prerequisites
 The library targets .NET Standart 1.0, .NET 4.0, .NET 4.5

+## Installation
+The library is available as a [NuGet package](https://www.nuget.org/packages/FluentObjectValidator/).

 ## Getting Started
 Here are the steps that will help you configure the validation in your app.
 - [Choose the result](#choose-the-result)